2025–26 Australian region cyclone season: TCWC Port Moresby

+Retirement

+After the season, the name Maila was automatically retired from the Port Moresby's naming list.

 Season effects

 This table lists all of the tropical cyclones and subtropical cyclones that were monitored during the 2025–2026 Australian region cyclone season.
 Information on their intensity, duration, name, areas affected, primarily comes from RSMC Australia.
 Death and damage reports come from either press reports or the relevant national disaster management agency while the damage totals are given in 2025 or 2026 USD.